-Remembering Bobby Campbell,
+Remembering Bobby Campbell, Champion of Opportunity

 The Florida Atlantic University Foundation is mourning the loss of Robert (Bobby) Campbell, 82, a limitless leader in business, education and a true champion for children.

 The son of a single parent, he had a scholarship to attend college, but couldn’t afford to go.
 He spent the rest of his life creating opportunities for others.